top of page

 These generally include; Survey, Basix Certificate, Structural Engineering, Bush Fire report (where necessary), Geotech Report (where necessary), Council DA Fee, Certifier Costs, Long Service Levy.

-3-8% of build costs (will be based on project complexity, not build costs)
+3-8% of build costs (FBC Architects base their fees on project complexity, not build costs)

-(Generally larger firms & Sydney based practices will attract higher fees)
+(Generally larger firms & Sydney based practices will attract the higher range of fees)

 Think quality not quantity!